w3f/polkadot-wiki/docs/general/dashboards/parity-data-dashboards.md

 significantly, making it more manageable for analytical purposes.

 DotLake has evolved from its origins as a data warehouse built to serve Parity's internal data needs.
-Since then, the scope has been broadened to share data intitiatives and learnings with the wider community.
+Since then, the scope has been broadened to share data initiatives and learnings with the wider community.
 The plan is to progressively make datasets available to the public, alongside dashboards, metrics, code, and best practices employed to ingest and decode Substrate data.